$X(3872)$, $X(4014)$, and their bottom partners at finite temperature: The local hidden-gauge formalism

-The vector--vector interaction in the hidden charm sector within the hidden-gauge formalism was addressed in~\cite{Molina:2009ct}.
+The vector-vector interaction in the hidden charm sector within the hidden-gauge formalism was addressed in~\cite{Molina:2009ct}.
 Here we consider the $\{D^*\bar{D}^*,\,D_s^*\bar{D}_s^*\}$ ($\{B^*\bar{B}^*,\,B_s\bar{B}_s^*\}$) coupled channels.
-Contrary to the pseudoscalar--vector case, the amplitude for the vector--vector scattering receives the contribution of a four-vector-meson contact term in Fig.~\ref{fig:feynmandiagram_vv_b} that can be directly obtained from the evaluation of the Lagrangian of Eq.~(\ref{eq:LagVVVV}):
+Contrary to the pseudoscalar-vector case, the amplitude for the vector-vector scattering receives the contribution of a four-vector-meson contact term in Fig.~\ref{fig:feynmandiagram_vv_b} that can be directly obtained from the evaluation of the Lagrangian of Eq.~(\ref{eq:LagVVVV}):